Q: What questions should students think about as they select a study away program?

-A: Certain students – those whose major requires study away or those who need a class from study away in order to complete their major – are required to do this as part of the application process.
-All other students can request course approval at any time, at the discretion of the academic department or concentration.
-We encourage all students to discuss their courses with department chair and/or concentration directors prior to finalizing their course choice.
+A: Students can request course approval at any time, at the discretion of the academic department or concentration.
+We strongly suggest that all students discuss their courses with the department chair and/or concentration directors prior to finalizing their course choice.

 Q: A student’s academic advisor is on sabbatical.
 Who completes the online Academic Advisor Form?

 A: When a faculty member leaves for sabbatical, they either agreed to advise during this time or requested advisees be reassigned.
 Students should defer to their “advisor of record”, according to their 1600Grand account.

 Q: A student is double-majoring; their official advisor is for major A, but their study away plans relate mostly to major B. Who completes the online Academic Advisor Form?